Moroccan Celery Salad with Dates, Almonds & Pecorino

 • No Pecorino?
 Parmigiano-Reggiano works beautifully too

-• Lettuce- Spinach, arugula or romaine would all be great options
+• No Red Leaf Lettuce?
+Spinach, arugula or romaine would all be great options

-• Do I need a cast iron skillet?
+• Do I need a cast iron skillet to cook the asparagus?

 No, a griddle or stainless steel pan can work as well, if you add a drop of avocado (or other high temperature) oil to the pan first.
 You can also broil the asparagus (no oil needed).